-$^{104}$ See Environmental Politics and Policy 21 (James P. Lester, ed.1995) (discussing the increased role of the federal government in establishing social programs and its willingness to intervene in the economy).
+$^{^{102}}$ See Environmental Politics and Policy 21 (James P. Lester, ed.
+1995) (discussing the increased role of the federal government in establishing social programs and its willingness to intervene in the economy).

-&lt;sup>105 See generally Samuel P. Hays, Conservation and the Gospel of Efficiency: The Progressive Conservation Movement, 1890-1920 (1959) (discussing the scientific underpinnings of the conservation movement and how this philosophy was aimed at deriving maximum return from the nation's natural resources).
+103 See generally SAMUEL P. HAYS, CONSERVATION AND THE GOSPEL OF EFFICIENCY: THE PROGRESSIVE CONSERVATION MOVEMENT, 1890-1920 (1959) (discussing the scientific underpinnings of the conservation movement and how this philosophy was aimed at deriving maximum return from the nation's natural resources).

-$^{106}$ See, e.g., SAX, MOUNTAINS WITHOUT HANDRAILS, supra note 8, at 9-10 (describing the "contradictory, but compatible, beliefs" in the preservation of natural places and the "practical use of nature as a commodity").
+104 See, e.g., SAX, MOUNTAINS WITHOUT HANDRAILS, supra note 3, at 9-10 (describing the "contradictory, but compatible, beliefs" in the preservation of natural places and the "practical use of nature as a commodity").

-See id. at 5-10 (discussing the history of the national park system).
+$^{^{105}}$ See id. at 5-10 (discussing the history of the national park system).

-&lt;sup>108 See, Ron Arnold, Overcoming Ideology, in A Wolf in the Garden, supra note 88, at 24-25 ("Establishment interventionism... must find practical ways to accommodate property rights and entrepreneurial economic growth.
+106 See Ron Arnold, Overcoming Ideology, in A WOLF IN THE GARDEN 24-25 (Philip D. Brick et al. eds., 1996) ("Establishment interventionism... must find practical ways to accommodate property rights and entrepreneurial economic growth.
 Eco-socialism's collectivist program must find practical ways to accommodate individual economic liberties in its bureaucratic command-and-control approach.").

-&lt;sup>109 See, e.g., Joseph L. Sax, Ownership, Property, and Sustainability, 31 UTAH ENVTL.
-L. REV. 1, 9 (2011) (discussing the need for "a different way of thinking about what ownership entails" to ensure the "benefit of natural services").
+107 See, e.g., Sax, Ownership, Property, and Sustainability, supra note 16, at 9. (discussing the need for "a different way of thinking about what ownership entails" to ensure the "benefit of natural services").